dd010101/vyos-jenkins/readme.md

 Prologue
 --

-If you're trying to build VyOS equuleus/sagitta ISO image with the usual way you may see following errors:
+If you're trying to build VyOS® ISO image with the usual way you may see following errors:

 ```
 E: Failed to fetch http://dev.packages.vyos.net/repositories/equuleus/dists/equuleus/InRelease  403  Forbidden [IP: 104.18.30.79 443]